Stay Awesome

 • Boosters protect adults and reduce spread to babies

-• Required in many healthcare roles
+• Protect vulnerable patients: Required in many healthcare roles

 • Since the introduction of pertussis vaccination in pregnancy, from 2013 to the end of June 2024, there have been 30 deaths in babies with confirmed pertussis who were all too young to be fully protected by infant vaccination.
 Sadly, this includes the 9 deaths in infants who had contracted pertussis between January and July 2024.
 Of the 30 infants that died, 24 had mothers who were not vaccinated in pregnancy.